M10CUBE/M10/README.md

 - Motor control
 - Environmental sensor reading for Air Quality monitoring.
 - LORAWAN
-- IOT
+- Industrial IoT applications
 - Drone controller
 - Greenhouse controller
 - Bulglar alarm controller
 - NAS or a set top box for your TV

-You can build almost everything just have the idea and make the board.
-The new PCB will be will be part of the M10-CUBE family and will be used from everybody.
+Of cource there are limits lke everything in life but you can build almost everything.
+Have the idea and make the board.
+The new PCB will be will be part of the M10-CUBE family and will be used from everybody. settings/profile

 All depends on the modules you choose to plug in and your imagination to find applications that make sense.